Durham, California

 Durham is a census-designated place (CDP) in Butte County, California, United States.
 The population was 5,834 at the 2020 census.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 81.8 sqmi, of which, 81.7 sqmi of it is land and 0.15 sqmi of it (0.19%) is water.
+According to the United States Census Bureau, the CDP has a total area of 81.8 sqmi, of which 81.7 sqmi is land and 0.15 sqmi (0.19%) is water.
 Durham's main agricultural products are almonds and walnuts.

 Climate

 According to the Köppen Climate Classification system, Durham has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 History

 Durham was built on the site of a former Maidu settlement known as Eskini (also, Erskins and Es-kin).